xamry/notes/Data Engineering/OLAP.md

 A "dimension" is essentially an entry point for getting at the facts.
 Dimensions are things of interest to the business.
 In simple terms, they give **who**, **what**, **where** of a fact.

 ### Dimension Table
+-   A dimension table contains dimensions of a fact.
+-   They are joined to fact table via a foreign key.
+-   Dimension tables are de-normalized tables.
+-   The Dimension Attributes are the various columns in a dimension table
+-   Dimensions offers descriptive characteristics of the facts with the help of their attributes
+-   No set limit set for given for number of dimensions
+-   The dimension can also contain one or more hierarchical relationships
+-
 ### Types of Dimensions
 #### Conformed Dimension
 Conformed Dimensions (CD): these dimensions are something that is built once in your model and can be reused multiple times with different fact tables.
 Example: Time dimension